DeepRank/deeprank2/README.dev.md

 Otherwise, please ensure check both linting (`ruff fix .`) and formatting (`ruff format .`) before requesting a review.

+We use [prettier](https://prettier.io/) for formatting most other files.
+If you are editing or adding non-python files and using VS code, the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) can be installed to auto-format these files as well.

 ## Versioning

 Bumping the version across all files is done before creating a new package release, running `bump2version [part]` from command line after having installed [bump2version](https://pypi.org/project/bump2version/) on your local environment.
 Instead of `[part]`, type the part of the version to increase, e.g. minor.
 The settings in `.bumpversion.cfg` will take care of updating all the files containing version strings.